-Committed dose allows to determine the biological consequences of irradiation caused by radioactive material, that is inside our body.
+Committed dose allows us to determine the biological consequences of irradiation caused by radioactive material inside our bodies.
 A committed dose of 1 Sv from an internal source represents the same effective risk as the same amount of effective dose of 1 Sv applied uniformly to the whole body from an external source.

-As an example, let assume an intake of radioactive tritium.
+As an example, let’s assume an intake of radioactive tritium.
 For tritium, the annual limit intake (ALI) is 1 x 109 Bq.
-If you take in 1 x 109 Bq of tritium, you will receive a whole-body dose of 20 mSv.
-Note that, the biological half-life about 10 days, while the radioactive half-life is about 12 years.
+If you take 1 x 109 Bq of tritium, you will receive a whole-body dose of 20 mSv.
+Note that the biological half-life is about 10 days, while the radioactive half-life is about 12 years.
 Instead of years, it takes a couple of months until the tritium has been pretty well eliminated.
-The committed effective dose, E(t), is therefore 20 mSv.
-It does not depend whether a person intakes this amount of activity in a short time or in a long time.
+The committed effective dose, E(t), is 20 mSv.
+It does not depend on whether a person intakes this amount of activity in a short or long time.
 In every case, this person gets the same whole-body dose of 20 mSv.

-The ICRP defines two dose quantities for individual committed dose.
+The ICRP defines two-dose quantities for individual committed doses.

 Committed Effective Dose

 According to the ICRP, the committed effective dose, E(t), is defined as:

 “The sum of the products of the committed organ or tissue equivalent doses and the appropriate tissue weighting factors (wT), where t is the integration time in years following the intake.
 The commitment period is taken to be 50 years for adults, and to age 70 years for children.”

 According to the ICRP, the committed equivalent dose, HT(t), is defined as: